zpz/biglist/docs/index.rst

 ========================

-The fundamental reading API is the same between :class:`Biglist` and :class:`ParquetBiglist`: random access, slicing/dicing via :meth:`~biglist._base.BiglistBase.slicer`, iteration, distributed reading via :meth:`~FileSeq.concurrent_iter`---these are all used the same way.
+The fundamental reading API is the same between :class:`Biglist` and :class:`ParquetBiglist`: random access, slicing/dicing using :class:`Slicer`, iteration, distributed reading via :meth:`FileSeq.concurrent_iter`---these are all used the same way.

 However, the structures of the data files are very different between :class:`Biglist` and :class:`ParquetBiglist`.
 For Biglist, each data file contains a straight Python list, elements of which being whatever have been